Shirebrook: Education

+Media

+Local TV coverage is provided by BBC Yorkshire and Lincolnshire and BBC East Midlands on BBC One and by ITV Yorkshire and ITV Central on ITV1.
+Television signals are received from either the Belmont or Waltham TV transmitters.

+The town is served by both BBC Radio Sheffield on 94.7 FM and BBC Radio Nottingham on 95.5 FM.
+Other radio stations including Capital East Midlands on 96.5 FM, Mansfield 103.2 FM, Greatest Hits Radio North Derbyshire on 107.4 FM and online community radio station Elastic FM.

+The town is served by the local newspapers the Mansfield and Ashfield Chad and the Derbyshire Times.

 Railway

 Shirebrook once had three railway stations.
 The last remaining station was on the Midland Railway (later part of the LMS) route from Nottingham to Worksop via Mansfield, and was originally known as Shirebrook West, despite being on the eastern edge of the town.
 The route lost its passenger services in October 1964, leaving Shirebrook without a station, but the line remained open as a goods route.
 On the site of the goods yard a diesel locomotive fuelling depot was opened in the mid-1960s.
 The station was re-opened in 1998 as Shirebrook railway station for the new Robin Hood Line services from Nottingham to Worksop via Mansfield.
 A wagon repair and manufacturing business have a rail link with the main line.

 Shirebrook North station (originally known as "Langwith Junction", until renamed in June 1924), was opened by the Lancashire, Derbyshire and East Coast Railway (later part of the Great Central Railway and subsequently the London & North Eastern Railway) in March 1897 and closed in September 1955.
 By then only one of the four routes converging on it was left- that to Lincoln: the Great Northern Railway's "Leen Valley Extension" line to Pleasley and Sutton-in-Ashfield had closed in September 1931; the LD&ECR line to Beighton via Clowne in September 1939, and that to Chesterfield via Bolsover in December 1951, due to the unsafe condition of Bolsover Tunnel.
 The filling in of the tunnel began on 10 October 1966, and used waste from Bolsover Colliery.
 The mouth of the old tunnel can be found on the southern edge of Scarcliffe, emerging just south of Ridgdale Road, Bolsover.

 Shirebrook South station was on the Great Northern Railway's "Leen Valley Extension" line mentioned above, opened in November 1901 and closed in September 1931.